Green-headed hillstar: Vocalization

 The vocalizations of the green-headed hillstar are similar to that of the Andean hillstar.
-They produce a brief and continuous ‘tsip’ or ‘tseep’ sound.
+They produce a brief and continuous 'tsip' or 'tseep' sound.
 The other recognisable vocalization of the green-headed hillstar is the melodic twittering and note fluctuation that occurs mostly during displays and chases with other members of their species.
 Chase calls are demonstrated by both sexes.

 Members of the blue-throated hillstar species have been observed repeatedly responding to the vocalizations of the green-headed hillstar and further research concluded that there is no outward difference between the calls of the two species'.

 The vocalization of the green-headed hillstar is high in pitch, as hummingbirds communicate and hear in the range between 2 and 5 kilohertz (kHz).
 Hillstars on average produce higher frequency vocalizations, believed to be a result of high-altitude habitats and eliminating acoustic competition.
 They produce their highest frequency vocalizations when they are perched on the stems of Chuquiraga plants.
-The green-headed hillstar is estimated to have a frequency range of 9.9–10.7kHz.
+The green-headed hillstar is estimated to have a frequency range of 9.9–10.7 kHz.
 The duration of the calls is broadly estimated to last 60-122 milliseconds.

 It is unknown whether the green-headed hillstar shares vocalization frequencies with the Ecuadorian hillstar.
-The Ecuadorian hillstar regularly vocalizes at above 7kHz and is also able to vocalize in the ultrasonic range at approximately 28kHz.
+The Ecuadorian hillstar regularly vocalizes at above 7 kHz and is also able to vocalize in the ultrasonic range at approximately 28 kHz.

-The green-headed hillstar vocalizes above the environmental frequency grasslands it inhabits, which is between 2-5kHz.
+The green-headed hillstar vocalizes above the environmental frequency grasslands it inhabits, which is between 2–5 kHz.
 Therefore, the species has little to no competition acoustically.